discorb-lib/discorb/docs/events.md

 #### `message_delete_id(message_id, channel, guild)`

 Fires when a message is deleted.
-Not like {#message_delete} this will fire even message is not cached.
+Not like {file:#message_delete} this will fire even message is not cached.

 | Parameter  | Type  | Description |
 | ---------- | ----- | ----------- |